bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-21-newsletter.md

   users of time-sensitive transactions (such as in LN and many other contract protocols).

-- [Bitcoin Core #19077][] wallet: Add sqlite as an alternative wallet database and use it for new descriptor wallets FIXME:dongcarl
+- [Bitcoin Core #19077][] adds a new SQLite database backend for wallet records.
+  Unlike the existing Berkeley DB database backend, SQLite is designed and tested to be resilient against corruption from crashes and power losses.
+  In the upcoming v0.21 release, legacy wallets will keep using the Berkeley DB backend, whereas the [newly introduced descriptor wallets][news96 descriptor wallets] will default to using this new SQLite backend.
+Work on developing a migration path and tentative timelines to deprecate and remove legacy wallets and the Berkeley DB wallet backend are being discussed in [Bitcoin Core #20160][].

 - [Bitcoin Core #19770][] deprecates the `whitelisted` field returned from the `getpeerinfo` RPC, which previously had its scope expanded by more granular permissioning